plentymarkets/plugin-elastic-export-belboon-de/meta/documents/user_guide_en.md

 To use this format, you need the Elastic Export plugin.

-Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual.
+Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up the data format BelboonDE-Plugin in plentymarkets.

 ## License